How to play top lane - ultimate League of Legends top lane guide

 This is something that practically does not exist in lower divisions.
 Players are hitting minions, maybe trying to last hit them or ignoring them entirely and the wave acts

 Why is wave management so important in League of Legends?
-Correct wave setup gives you lane control and freedom to do stuff on the map.
+The correct wave setup gives you lane control and freedom to do stuff on the map.
 You have three main options here:

 Also when your lane opponent leaves, hard shove the wave in and punish him for leaving.
 When minions are killed by the turret, your enemy won’t get any gold or experience from them.

 You can use freeze to force enemy teleport.
-If he decides to hold on to his TP, he will lose a lot of farm.
+If he decides to hold on to his TP, he will lose a lot of farms.

 Freezing is useless in mid to late game, as it’s waste of time, and when you’re against ranged opponents.
 In mid game already you want to make pressure.

-How to 1 v 9 in top lane
+How to 1 v 9 in the top lane

 The ultimate question: 'How to win League of Legends games, when my team is feeding?'.

 First of all, your opponent will not always be willing to go all in.
 You need to punish him, when he’s going for CS or when his key abilities are on cooldown.
-For example if Riven used her abilities to clear the way, this is your time to jump on her.
-Also trading is not an all-in.
-Usually these are short trades, where you go in, hit once or twice and fall back to the bush to drop minion aggro.
+For example, if Riven used her abilities to clear the way, this is your time to jump on her.
+Also, trading is not all-in.
+Usually, these are short trades, where you go in, hit once or twice and fall back to the bush to drop minion aggro.
 Good trades will give you a health advantage, which you can use later on to force your opponent out of the lane or kill him.

 When to trade: